5 Potential Side Effects of LASIK or PRK Surgery

 Having surgery on your eyes does increase the risk of infections occurring, and patients that undergo PRK generally experience more infections than those that undergo LASIK.
 If an infection does occur, they can typically be treated easily with the use of antibiotic eye drops and other medications.

-You should note that our Lasik or PRK consultations are always free.
+You should note that our San Antonio Lasik or PRK consultations are always free.
 This way we can discuss your concerns in a no-pressure so that you can make an informed decision about corrective eye surgery.